Level and pseudo-Gorenstein binomial edge ideals: Pseudo-Gorenstein with regularity

-If $G$ is accessible, then it follows from \cite[Lemma 4.9 and Theorem 4.12]{DAV2} that each vertex is adjacent to a cut vertex of $G$ and $G_X$ is connected for $X=\{v_1,\dots,v_r\}$.
-Therefore $X$ is the minimum connected dominating set by the previous part of the proof. \end{proof} In \cite[Conjecture 1.1]{DAV2}, the author gave a conjecture about the characterization of Cohen-Macaulay graphs in terms of the structure of the underlying graphs.
+In \cite[Conjecture 1.1]{DAV2}, the author gave a conjecture about the characterization of Cohen-Macaulay graphs in terms of the structure of the underlying graphs.
 Here, we prove the conjecture under a given condition. \begin{theorem} Let $G$ be a $P_5$-free graph.
 Then the following conditions are equivalent: \begin{enumerate} \item $J_G$ is strongly unmixed; \item $J_G$ is Cohen-Macaulay; \item $G$ is accessible. \end{enumerate} \end{theorem} \begin{proof} $(1)\implies (2)$ and $(2)\implies (3)$ follow from \cite[Theorem 5.11 and Theorem 3,5]{DAV2} respectively.
 So, we only need to prove $(3)\implies (1)$.
 Let $G$ be an accessible graph.
 Since $G$ is $P_5$-free, every induced path connecting two vertices of $G$ is of length less than $4$.
 Therefore, $\dist_G(u,v)\leq 3$ for any vertices $u,v$, and hence $d(G)\leq 3$.
 Thanks to \cite[Lemma 4.2]{JR2}, we get $d(G_v)=d(G_v\setminus v)\leq d(G) \leq 3$.
 Therefore, $G_v$ and $G_v\setminus v$ are $P_5$-free graphs.
 Moreover, any induced subgraph of $G$ is $P_5$-free.
 Hence $G\setminus v$ is $P_5$-free, too.
 By Theorem \ref{p_k-free}, $G_X$ is $P_3$-free or isomorphic to $P_3$, for any minimum connected dominating set $X$ of $G$.
 If $G_X$ is $P_3$-free then it is the complete graph $K_m$ for some $m\geq 1$.
 We show that $G_X$ can not be isomorphic to $P_3$.
 In fact, if $G_X$ is isomorphic to $P_3$, then $X=\{v_1,v_2,v_3\}$ is the set of cut vertices of $G$ by Lemma \ref{cut-vertices-with-dominating-set}.
 Hence $G$ has an induced path $P=(u,v_1,v_2,v_3,v)$ of length $4$ with $u\in N_G(v_1)$ and $v\in N_G(v_3)$.
 This contradicts the fact that $G$ is a $P_5$-free graph.
 Thus, $G_X$ is isomorphic to $K_m$ for some $m\geq 1$.
 Then by \cite[Proposition 6.6]{DAV2}, there exists a cut vertex $v\in X$ such that $J_{G\setminus v}$ is unmixed.
 Therefore, by \cite[Corollary 5.16]{DAV2}, $G\setminus v,G_v$ and $G_v\setminus v$ are accessible.
 Hence, by setting $\mathcal{G}$ to be the class of $P_5$-free accessible graphs, the assertion follows from \cite[Proposition 5.13]{DAV2}. \end{proof}

 \begin{cons} Let $G_0^1=P_1\sqcup P_4$ and $G_0^2=P_2\sqcup P_3$.
 Let $G_1^1=K_1*G_0^1$ and $G_1^2=K_1*G_0^2$.
 For $i\geq 2$, construct $G_i^1=K_1*(K_1\sqcup G_{i-1}^1)$ and $G_i^2=K_1*(K_1\sqcup G_{i-1}^2)$. \end{cons}